 The children will have an information sheet to match that animal (which they are welcome to add to).

 Can the children handle the animals?
 Yes, children will be able to touch and hold the animal if they wish.
+They will be taught the correct and safe method to handle exotics.
 The group size will be kept small to allow this.

 What are your expections of the children's behaviour?
 Children must be able to listen politely to each other, and be very gentle with the animals.
 They must wash their hands before and after the session (and use an antibacterial handwash as well.)
 This is to protect the children from any germs on the animals and vice versa!